retro16/blastsdk/include/bda.md

 depending on your language, then call bda_init

-Do not include this file if you use bls_init : bls_init automatically includes bda as the standard procedure.
+Do not include this file if you use bls_init : bls_init automatically includes and initializes bda as the standard procedure.

 Example in asmx :